-One AdSense account can host dozens of sites, but the workflow for adding the second site is not the same as the first.
-The per-site review, the verification snippet, and the payment-vs-policy split surprise almost everyone the first time.
-This article walks through the real flow, the typical timeline, and the limits that matter once you scale past 3 properties.
+One AdSense account can host an unlimited number of sites, but the workflow for adding the second site is not the same as the first.
+The per-site review, the verification step, and the payment-vs-policy split surprise almost everyone the first time.
+This article walks through the real flow as it works in June 2026, the typical timeline, and the limits that matter once you scale past 3 properties.

 Background

 AdSense is an account-level product with site-level approval.
-Your account is approved once, but every new domain you add goes through its own “Getting ready” review before ads can serve on it.
-The earnings pool is shared across all sites — one payment threshold, one tax form, one bank account — but policy violations are scoped to the offending site first and only escalate to account-level if the same issue repeats.
-This split is why some publishers think their account is broken when really only one site is stuck.
+Your account is approved once, but every new domain you add goes through its own review before ads can serve on it.
+The earnings pool is shared across all sites (one payment threshold, one tax form, one bank account), but policy violations are scoped to the offending site first and only escalate to account-level if the same issue repeats.
+This split is why some publishers think their whole account is broken when really only one site is stuck.

-Apple, Cloudflare, and most ad networks share this same architecture: identity-level account, asset-level review.
+Most ad networks share this architecture: identity-level account, asset-level review.
 The reason it confuses indie publishers is that the first site approval and account approval happen at the same time, so the per-site step is invisible.
 The second site is when the two layers separate, and the workflow looks different.
 Once you have run through it once, every subsequent addition follows the same pattern.

 How to tell